 Alerts

-Operational signals from devices, sites, and integrations—scoped, classified, and actionable
+Operational signals from devices, sites, and integrations — captured, classified, configured, and actionable

 - Situational awareness — Maintain a real-time pulse on device health, site performance, and platform automations.